-The two-lane West Virginia Turnpike opened to traffic on November 8, 1954; it was later added to the mileage of Interstate 77 and a portion of Interstate 64 (between Beckley and Charleston).
-The project to upgrade the turnpike from two to four lanes was completed and opened to traffic on September 2, 1987.7
+The West Virginia Turnpike opened to traffic with two lanes on November 8, 1954.
+The toll road was later added both to the mileage of Interstate 77 and to I-64 between Beckley and Charleston.
+The project upgrading the turnpike to four lanes was completed on September 2, 1987.7

 Spanning the waters of Hampton Roads in southeastern Virginia along Interstate 64 is the four lane Hampton Roads Bridge-Tunnel.
 This formerly tolled facility connects Norfolk near the Willoughby Spit community with the city of Hampton at Phoebus.
 The bridge-tunnel system includes a four lane viaduct over the mouth of James River and a four lane tunnel.
 Opened in 1957, the bridge tunnel carried only two lanes originally.
 Revenue bonds for the crossing were paid off by 1976 and tolls were removed.
-Coinciding with the toll removal was the opening of the parallel two-lane span, bringing the crossing up to its current capacity.
-Since this aspect of Interstate 64 was 90% covered by FHWA Interstate funds, toll collection was not extended.
-The U.S. 17 James River bridge to the west also saw its tolls removed in 1976 on the same day.1
+Coinciding with the toll removal was the opening of the parallel two lane span, bringing the crossing up to its current capacity.
+Since this aspect of Interstate 64 was 90% covered by Federal Highway Administration (FHWA) Interstate funds, toll collection was not extended.
+Tolls were removed from the bridge taking U.S. 17 across the James River bridge to the west on the same day in 1976.1

 West End – Wentzville, Missouri

-Historic Western Terminus – Highway K – O’Fallon, Missouri
+Historic West End – Highway K – O’Fallon, Missouri

-Welcome to “86” Interstate 64 – site that proposes the removal (i.e., “86”) of Interstate 64 from the downtown Louisville waterfront just west of Interstate 65 in front of downtown (by Tyler Allen and J.C.
+- Welcome to “86” Interstate 64. http://www.8664.org/ a web site that proposed the removal (i.e., “86”) of Interstate 64 from the downtown Louisville waterfront just west of Interstate 65 in front of downtown (by Tyler Allen and J.C.
 Stites)